 These videos and narrated powerpoints can help you learn how to safely preserve food or add interest to your teaching.
-You can find many video resources online, but for safe preserving be sure to follow trusted resources from the University of Wisconsin, Division of Extension.
-These videos are encoded in .mp4 format; free open-source software for playing .mp4 formatted videos is available VLC Media Player.
+You can find many video resources online, but for safe preserving be sure to follow trusted resources.
+Linked below are videos from the National Center for Home Food Preservation.
+The videos are encoded in .mp4 format; free open-source software for playing .mp4 formatted videos is available VLC Media Player.
 To view the video files using a Windows computer, download the files to your computer and open with the VLC Media Player.
+Or, check out the videos on the National Center website.

 Canning – video segments from the very popular So Easy to Preserve series